 It’s very unfortunate that a market that is supposed to help people is being used to trick us.
 If you’ve been trying to eat healthier, you’ve likely been drawn to food items that say “all-natural” on them.

-It’s very important that you understand what the term all-natural really means.
+It’s very important that you understand what the term all natural foods really means.
 A lot of people thwart from buying organic foods because all-natural is cheaper and fools consumers into believing it’s equally healthy.

 When you see a product claim that it’s 100% natural, it doesn’t mean that all the ingredients in the bottle are good for you.
 Since this claim isn’t regulated or monitored by the FDA or USDA, they are getting away with murder (probably literally).